amymuwu/amywjwu.com/_posts/2018-11-10-Sailbots:-Optimizing-Hull-for-Scale-Testing.md

 In addition to real-life testing, I will test our designs on ANSYS to compliment and add on to our real-life testing.

+## 3D Printing the Scale Model

+3D printing the scale model is a challenge itself.
+Given that the largest print I have ever done was 12 hours long, this project will take up 4 times as long!
+Such a large print -even if it is in pieces- has a very high failure rate.
+In order to reduce the fail rate of the print, I will eliminate overhangs and potentially remove support material from the model.
+Additionally, print times will be reduced through thin shells and low desity prints.

+To relate the scale model design to my MECH 260 course, the hull shell will be thicker with a thin shell and low density infill to maximize our moment of inertia to minimize the bending of the boat while testing.